fltk/fltk/README.Unix.txt

     2.7   HP-UX
     2.8   AIX

-  3   How to Build FLTK Using GCC
+  3   How to Build FLTK on Unix or Unix-like Systems
     3.1   Downloading and Unpacking
     3.2   Configuration and Build Systems
-    3.3   Configuring FLTK with autoconf and configure (deprecated) 3.4   Building FLTK
+    3.3   Building FLTK in a Nutshell
-    3.5   Testing FLTK
+    3.4   Testing FLTK
-    3.6   Installing FLTK
+    3.5   Installing FLTK
-    3.7   Creating new Projects
+    3.6   Creating Your Own Projects

-  4   Creating a new Project in Code::Blocks
+  4   Creating a New Project in Code::Blocks

 [*] TODO: we still need to write these chapters